 Pulling the wool

-The media loves to focus 90% of its attention on these issues because they're exciting.
-But when it comes to investing, they're less than 10% of the story.
+The media focus 90% of their attention on these issues because the stories are exciting.
+But when it comes to investing, these matters don't even account for 10% of the big picture.
 Ours is arguably the most resilient country on the planet.
-Last century, we faced World Wars I and II, the Cold War, Communism, a depression, the failure of numerous banks, the impeachment of a president, an oil shock, interest rates rising from 2% to 15%, several stock market crashes, and, of course, disco.
-We didn't just survive; we overcame these challenges and prospered.
-(And danced.)
+Last century, we faced World Wars I and II, the Cold War, the Great Depression, the failure of numerous banks, the impeachment of one president, the resignation of another, an oil shock, interest rates rising from 2% to 15%, several stock market crashes, and, of course, disco.
+We didn't just survive -- we overcame these challenges and prospered (and danced).

-Don't be fooled: There will be risks.
-Don't let them keep you up at night.
+Don't be fooled: There will be risks -- but don't let them keep you up at night.
 Instead, focus your analysis on understanding how economic events can affect the businesses in your portfolio.
-If you own Pfizer
+If you own Eli Lilly

-1. Not knowing what you own: The biggest mistake you can make in the stock market is not understanding what you're buying -- or what you already own.
-While the market may seem irrational, over the long term it's supremely logical.
-Strong companies prosper.
-Weaker companies die or are devoured by competitors.
+1. Not knowing what you own.
+The biggest mistake you can make in the stock market is not understanding what you're buying or what you already own.
+While the market may seem irrational, over the long term, it's supremely logical.
+Strong companies prosper, while weaker companies die or are devoured by competitors.

-So before you invest, make sure you have rational reasons for investing.
+So, before you invest, make sure you have rational reasons for investing.
 Don't invest based on tips or stories; only invest in businesses.
 Make sure you understand how the business makes money and why it will continue to do so in the future.
-If you don't understand float or a combined ratio, don't invest in Chubb
+If you don't understand float or a combined ratio, don't invest in Allstate

-At Motley Fool Inside Value, to get up to speed on a company we begin by picking through its SEC filings, such as its 10-K. These documents provide an overview both of what the company does and its potential risks.
-Then we sift through articles, conference calls, websites, press releases, and even discussion boards.
-Finally, we distill that knowledge into an overview that subscribers can use to understand a company's business, competitive position, and risks.
+At Motley Fool Inside Value, to get up to speed on a company, we advise that you begin by picking through its SEC filings, such as its 10-K. These documents provide an overview of what the company does and its potential risks.
+Then sift through articles, conference calls, websites, press releases, and even discussion boards.
+Finally, distill that knowledge into a summary to understand a company's business, competitive position, and risks.

-2. Buying above fair value: A second mistake that should frighten your boots off is the possibility of buying stocks above fair value.
-Look at the performance since 2000 for Dell and Hewlett-Packard
+2. Buying above fair value.
+A second mistake that should frighten your boots off is the possibility of buying stocks above their fair value.
+Look at the long-term charts for Cisco Systems and Nokia

 The problem?
 They bought these stocks at prices way above their fair value.
-Regardless of how successful you are at picking "the next big thing," if you consistently buy businesses well above their fair value, you will underperform.
-It's simple math -- if you pay $1 for something worth $0.50, you're almost certain to lose money, unless you can find a bigger idiot who's willing to pay even more than you.
+Regardless of how successful you are at picking the next big thing, if you consistently buy businesses well above their fair value, you'll underperform.
+It's simple mathematics -- if you pay $1 for something worth $0.50, you're almost certain to lose money, unless you can find a bigger idiot willing to pay even more than you.

 This dynamic is reversed when you buy below fair value.
-If you pay $0.50 for something worth $1, you have a decent chance of later being able to sell at a profit and less of a chance of losing money.
+If you pay $0.50 for something worth $1, you have a decent chance of later being able to sell at a profit, and less chance of losing money.
 That's what value investing is all about.

 Knowledge is power

-The way to deal with potentially terrifying issues is to be in the know -- know the business in which you're investing and know the fair value of that business.
+The way to deal with potentially terrifying issues is to be in the know -- know the business in which you're investing, and know its fair value.
 Such knowledge not only reduces macroeconomic nightmares to manageable risks, but it also puts you in a profitable position when fears of such risks are overblown.

 If you want to get ahead of the pack, Inside Value can help.
 Our analysis of undervalued stocks will give you a head start in identifying undervalued companies.
-A 30-day free trial will give you access to all Inside Value content: our top recommendations, our discounted cash flow calculator, three special reports, and our discussion boards.
-It's free with no obligation, so it's really a no-brainer for anyone interested in value.
-To give it a try, click here.
+A 30-day free trial will give you access to all Inside Value content: our top recommendations, our discounted cash flow calculator, five special reports, and our discussion boards.
+It's free with no obligation -- just click here to give it a try.
 Don't be scared.

 This article was originally published on Jan.
 3, 2006.
 It has been updated.

-Fool contributor Richard Gibbons is a member of the Inside Value team, a father, a husband, a chess player, an ultimate player, a juggler, and a geek.
+Fool contributor Richard Gibbons is a member of the Inside Value team, a father, a husband, a chess player, a juggler, and a geek.
 Richard has no financial position in any company discussed in this article.
-Pfizer and Dell are Inside Value recommendations.
-Dell is also a Stock Advisor pick.
-Merck was once an Income Investor recommendation.
+Eli Lilly is an Income Investor recommendation.
 The Motley Fool has a disclosure policy.